kenng8891/readme-creator/README.md

-# Professional README Generator Starter Code

 ## User Story
-Create a tool that a developer can use to track past projects
+AS A developer
+I WANT a README generator
+SO THAT I can quickly create a professional README for a new project

 ## Acceptance Criteria